 I was born in Leningrad (known today as Saint Petersburg) Russia in 1977.
-My mother and biological father divorced shortly thereafter and my mom left with me for Palestine "for a better life."
+My mother and biological father divorced shortly thereafter and my mom left with me for Jerusalem, Palestine "for a better life."
 I haven't seen my father since.
 We have connected a bit here and there over the years but we are strangers.
 He is an artist, he does watercolor painting for a living.
 My father wound is a deep one that I grieve when it surfaces.
 This wound also experiences some healing here and there in the most unexpected ways.

 I grew up in a small working class immigrant family in a working class neighbourhood in Calgary, Alberta.
 My family was made up of my mother, stepfather, my younger sister and myself.
 My stepfather, who was also a Russian Jewish immigrant, came into my life when I was a toddler in Palestine.
 He sponsored me and my mom to immigrate to so-called Canada and I became an immigrant twice over at the age of five.

 My stepfather died when I was 16.
 This was the first time I experienced liberation.
-Our relationship was fraught with conflict and I had a lot of rage towards him.
+Our relationship was fraught with conflict and I had a lot of anger towards him.
 I carry a very different kind of father wound from this relationship.

 It's easier for me to understand and explain my father wounds than my mother wound.
 I have a lot of deep, unconditional love for my mother, as well as pain, frustration and confusion.
 And she has her own mother wound, as generational trauma goes.
-One big difference between my parent wounds is that my mother has always been in my life and she's open and willing to try different, healthier ways of relating.

 My relationship with my mother is complicated and ever evolving.
 We used to be enmeshed until I started going to therapy.
 Slowly, surely and messily over the years, we've been relating as two adult women who like, respect and appreciate eachother and who are figuring out how to do conflict better.
 It is a slow, transformative and slippery process.
 My mother is a beautiful, creative, silly, funny, brave, strong and sensitive woman.
 We are a lot alike.
 She is a trip and our relationship is quite a ride.
 I am so grateful for my mom's courage, it is what allows us to repair our dysfunction, bit by bit, and which sometimes feels like one step forward, two steps back.

-There's all kinds of stuff that comes with growing up in an immigrant family that I have been peeling back the layers of and feeling my way through.
+There's all kinds of stuff that comes with growing up in a working class immigrant family that I have been peeling back the layers of and feeling my way through.
 This includes the Inconvenient Truth that no Indigenous Peoples of Turtle Island invited my family to live here, which makes us complicit in colonial genocide by living on this land in the way that we do, regardless of when, why or how we arrived here.
 I believe the same to be true for all immigrants, settlers and anyone else who is not Indigenous to the land they live on.
 Everyone but Indigenous people are immigrants to Turtle Island and through ongoing colonization, we are behaving as an invasive species.

 I have no simple or easy answers to this other than knowing for sure that guilt will get us nowhere.
 Another thing I am certain of is that sensical, effective solutions can only come from centering, privileging and prioritizing Indigenous voices of the land that we live on.
 I do this whenever and however I am able.